sforest81/cn/source/publications/index.md

 **Submitted:**
 \.
-Dong Zizhen, **Lin Wang\***, Hainan Gong, 2023: Diminishing impact of the Siberian high on the Southeast Asian rainfall due to the weakened variability of the Aleutian low, *Journal of Geophysical Research: Atmospheres*,

-\.
-Guan Weina, and **Lin Wang\***, 2023: Mechanism of the wintertime subseasonal surface air temperature variability over Eurasia, *Environmental Research: Climate*,

-\.
 Guan Weina, Xianan Jiang, Xuejuan Ren, and **Lin Wang\***, 2023: The Temperature Feedback in the Subseasonal Warm Arctic-Cold North America Pattern, *Geophysical Research Letters*,

 \.
 Gui Shu, Ruowen Yang\*, Chuanfeng Zhao, and **Lin Wang**, 2023: Association of the cloud radiative effect with the changes in the northern edge of Hadley Circulation between the CMIP5 and CMIP6 models, *Journal of Climate*,